dvsa/cvs-poc-authentication-web-int/README.md

 This PoC is to validate the authentication and authorisation solution for internal users accessing CVS resource via Azure AD Premium authentication.

 ## Getting Started
+To get the projec working locally you'll need to install git secrets as this is used as a prepush check to mitigate the release of secrets into the public.
+For more information check the [Git Secrets Github Repo](https://github.com/awslabs/git-secrets).

-To use this PoC you need to add a `config.js` file to the root of the directory.
+Additionally, to use this PoC you need to add a `config.js` file to the root of the directory.
 This file should be of the following format:

 ```javascript
 const config = {